XuShenLZ/H-OBCA/README.md

 ### Modifications - Xu Shen:
 1. Transformed to a ROS node and made changes to the function structure
 2. Used JLD Data format for data saving and load.
 In Julia Environment, run Pkg.add("JLD") to install this package
+3. The path of data saving and loading is specified as ROS Param